jxieeducation/Product-Notes-2017/startups/GeneralServices.md

 	* pay per app per day
 * Edmit
 	* platform to see if your college tuition is fair
+* Mobile Passport
+	* speeds you through airports by answer the usual sheet that people hand out before landing

 ### Business
 * Reflektion